 This feature is particularly used by app services to find other services they need to interact with.
 The routing table is shared by the service that launches the detection to other services.

-The routing table is automatically generated when a service demands Luos to initiate a network detection.
+The routing table is automatically generated when a service requires Luos engine to initiate a network detection.
 It is then shared with other services at the end of the detection.
-Any service can demand a detection, but driver services should not do it; this features should be only used with app services by including routingTable.h and using this routing table API.
+Any service can require a detection, but driver services should not do it; this features should be only used with app services by including routingTable.h and using this routing table API.

 To run a detection, type:

 app is the

 A non-detected service (not in the routing table) has a specific ID of